Teaser

 Collected English words

-mirror, mirage, admire, miracle, marvel, Miranda warning, Miranda, Miranda, smile, smirk, comity
+mirage, mirror, admire, miracle, marvel, Miranda warning, Miranda, Miranda, smile, smirk, comity

 Footnotes